Sit Next to Me

-"Sit Next to Me" is a song by American indie pop band Foster the People.
+"Sit Next to Me" is a song by the American indietronica band Foster the People.
 The song is featured as the third track on the band's third studio album Sacred Hearts Club and was released as the record's third single by Columbia Records on July 13, 2017.
-"Sit Next to Me" (Versions) was recorded on October 13, 2017 and featured a radio edit, acoustic version, and a reworked version of the song.
+"Sit Next to Me" (Versions) was recorded on October 13, 2017 and featured a radio edit, an acoustic version, and a reworked version of the song.
 It was then released to US modern rock stations.
+The song was well-received by music critics, who complimented its production and catchiness.

 Music video

 The official video for "Sit Next to Me" was directed by Fourclops and Brinton Bryan and was released on November 10, 2017.
 The video features 100 posts from Instagram influencers and celebrities and also includes submissions from Foster the People fans all over the world.
 A cardboard cut-out of Baloony from Phineas and Ferb is seen in one of the Instagram videos.
 "It was fun to play with the premise of a music video that hijacks your social feed," said director Fourclops in a prepared statement.
 "Instagram is a major destination for consuming media these days, and it made for an exciting setting for our video.
 We asked ourselves, what would it look like if all of the accounts within Instagram become transformed by a song?"